xemonix0/Cherry-Doom/docs/nughud.md

   - `-1` for bottom alignment.

-## Status-Bar widgets
+## Status-bar widgets

-The following Status-Bar widgets are available:
+The following status-bar widgets are available:

 | Widget(s)           | Alignable | Description |
 | :-----------------: | :-------: | :---------- |